-All staff should be aware of indicators of abuse, neglect and exploitation.
+All staff should be aware of indicators of abuse and neglect.
 Staff are referred to Appendix 1 of this policy for further detail of the types of abuse and possible signs of abuse.
 Staff should always be vigilant and raise any concerns with the DSL or DDSL.